Tivix/django-rest-auth/docs/configuration.rst

 - **REST_USE_JWT** - Enable JWT Authentication instead of Token/Session based.
 This is built on top of django-rest-framework-jwt http://getblimp.github.io/django-rest-framework-jwt/, which must also be installed. (default: False)

+- **REST_USE_KNOX** - Use Knox token authentication instead of the built-in Django-Rest-Framework token authentication.
+Knox makes some significant security improvements, and supports multiple tokens per user. https://github.com/James1345/django-rest-knox/ must be installed.
+Not compatible with ``REST_USE_JWT`` (default: False)

 - **OLD_PASSWORD_FIELD_ENABLED** - set it to True if you want to have old password verification on password change enpoint (default: False)

-- **LOGOUT_ON_PASSWORD_CHANGE** - set to False if you want to keep the current user logged in after a password change
+- **LOGOUT_ON_PASSWORD_CHANGE** - set to False if you want to keep the current user logged in after a password change (default: False)